tkasozi/buraq/README.md

 # README #

+To build the project:

+rm -rf build && ./build.sh --clean

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###